Talking with a ghost: semi-virtual coupled levitated oscillators: Results

 \section{Results}

-We first characterize the dynamics of the ghost oscillator simulated on the analogue computer, followed by the introduction of a coupling between the real and ghost particles.
-Finally, we show that by tuning the frequency of the ghost particle, one can synthesize a tunable coupling between the two oscillators.
+We first characterise the dynamics of the ghost oscillator simulated on the analogue computer, followed by the introduction of a coupling between the real and ghost particles.
+Finally, we show that, by tuning the frequency of the ghost particle, one can synthesise a tuneable coupling between the two~oscillators.